microwave-industries/tabwise-backend/mongodb-spec.md

   "name": "SomeCode", // string. the code is uniquely generated from combinations of words from a dictionary "establishment": "ROKA", // string
   "users": [User1, User2], // list of User objects
-  "receipItems": [ReceiptItem1, ReceiptItem2], // list of Item objects
+  "receiptItems": [ReceiptItem1, ReceiptItem2], // list of Item objects
-  "currency": "GBP", // string, uses country code "taxPercentage": 0.10, // float, tax on the entire "totalPrice": 15.74, // float
+  "currency": "GBP", // string, uses country code "charges": 1.30, // float, extra charges "totalPrice": 15.74, // float
   "receiptImg": blob // an image blob for the receipt }